-If you schedule a synchronous Zoom consultation, your tutor can help you "screen share," which allows them to see the draft you are working on.
-If you would like to receive asynchronous written feedback from a writing tutor, please email your draft, along with the assignment prompt and the questions you have about your work to firstname.lastname@example.org.
+If you schedule a synchronous Zoom appointment, your tutor can help you “screen share,” which allows them to see the draft you are working on.
+If you are requesting written feedback from the Writing Center, there is a place in our written feedback request form where you can upload a copy of your assignment prompt and draft.

 I don't have a computer.
 Can I receive tutoring help using a tablet or phone?

 Although it may be easier to screenshare and write using a computer, yes, you can download the free Zoom app that's available in the Apple App Store or the Google Play Store.
 When your tutor sends the Zoom invitation link for your consultation, simply click on the link to connect with your writing tutor.

 My computer does not have a webcam or mic.
 Can I still get help during a virtual Zoom consultation?